ionic-team/capacitor/README.md

 Capacitor comes with a Plugin API for building native plugins.
 Plugins can be written inside Capacitor apps or packaged into an npm dependency for community use.
 Plugin authors are encouraged to use Swift to develop plugins in iOS and Kotlin (or Java) in Android.

+> ### Capacitor 3.0 development has begun! :sparkles: :rocket: :star:
+>
+> Interested in following Capacitor 3 development?
+We'd love your feedback!
+Use the [Capacitor 3 planning issue](https://github.com/ionic-team/capacitor/issues/3133) as a starting point.
+[Open a discussion](https://github.com/ionic-team/capacitor/discussions) if you have questions or suggestions.
+We'd love to hear from you. :blue_heart:

 ## Getting Started

 Capacitor was designed to drop-in to any existing modern web app.
 Run the following commands to initialize Capacitor in your app: